Roads sealed off as emergency services deal with major incident in Doncaster

 A number of roads are sealed off in Doncaster this morning as emergency services deal with a major incident.

-Worried residents in Scawthorpe claim a number of roads around Broachgate and Amersall Road are cordoned off.
+Worried residents in Scawthorpe claim a number of roads around Springcroft Drive are cordoned off.

 CRIME: More forensic work planned at scene of Sheffield stabbing